 Tips: As above, check out HyperSmooth and Protune settings.

 Featured GoPro Kit

-This kit from Backscatter includes a tray and handle system for stability, flex arms, and dual Sola 2500 video lights.
-It’s a powerful kit for filming underwater video with your GoPro in just a few clicks.
-Retail $699 USD.
+This complete kit from Backscatter includes a tray and handle system for stability, flex arms, and dual Sola 2500 video lights.
+It’s a powerful kit for filming underwater video (at a great price) with your GoPro in just a few clicks.
+Retail $669 USD.